Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Data analysis

 where $i$ denotes the event type, $N_i$ is the number of events of type $i$ and $X^\pm$ denotes the measured observable for the positive/negative track.
 Two independent approaches are used, where $X$ is the particle's momentum or $X$ is the particle's energy deposition in the LXe calorimeter.
 Probability density functions (PDFs) $f_i(X^+, X^-)$ describe the corresponding 2D distribution for each type of the final state.

 In case of the event separation by particle momentum, the construction of PDF functions $f_i(p^+, p^-)$ starts from the ideal momentum spectra for $e^+e^-, \mu^+\mu^-, \pi^+\pi^-$ events obtained from the MC generators, in which the collinear signal selection criteria are applied to the generated events.
-Two independent generators, MCGPJ~\cite{Arbuzov:2005pt} and BabaYaga@NLO~\cite{Balossini:2006wc}, were used, as it will be described later in Section~\ref{sectionradcor}.
+Two independent generators, MCGPJ~\cite{Arbuzov:2005pt} and BabaYaga@NLO~\cite{Balossini:2006wc}, were used, as it will be described later in Sec.~\ref{sectionradcor}.
 The ideal generated distributions are then convolved with the detector response function which accounts for the momentum resolution, the bremsstrahlung of electrons at the beam pipe and the inner DCH wall, and the pion decay in flight.
-These apparatus functions are defined in a general way, where the most of their parameters are kept free in the minimization.
+These resolution apparatus functions are defined in a general way, where the most of their parameters are kept free in the minimization.
 This allows to take into account long term changes in the detector performance.
+The functional form describing the bremsstrahlung loss is added by the power function with 2 free parameters reflecting $X/X_{0}$, and the spectra of reconstructed tracks after the pion decay in flight is fixed from the full simulation while keeping 2 free parameters to describe ratios of different types of such events.
+The consistency checks of particle specific components inside of the detector response function are described in more details in Sec.~\ref{ptspecificloss}.